GlyphyAI/liteswarm/README.md

 A lightweight, LLM-agnostic framework for building AI agents with dynamic agent switching capabilities.
 Supports 100+ language models through [litellm](https://github.com/BerriAI/litellm).

+> [!WARNING]
-> **Note**: LiteSwarm is currently in early preview.
+> LiteSwarm is currently in early preview.
 The API is likely to change as we gather feedback and improve the framework.

 ## Features